RNA Dynamics and Interactions Revealed through Atomistic Simulations: RNA MOLECULES ARE NOT ALONE

 \subsubsection{Interaction with monovalent cations}

 While the most abundant intracellular monovalent cation is \ce{K+}, \ce{Na+} is often preferred in MD studies to match the experimental buffer in which the structure of interest was resolved.
 Yet, site selectivity among monovalent ions has been shown to influence RNA unfolding in steered MD simulations: the smaller \ce{Na+} ion exerts a stronger stabilizing effect than \ce{K+}, likely due to its preferential interaction with the phosphate backbone rather than the major groove \cite{henning-knechtel_differences_2022}.
-This selectivity also explains the usual preference of G-quadruplexes for potassium, although their stability in silico is greatly affected by the precise ion parameterization and explicit polarizability may be needed to fully understand the underlying mechanisms \cite{lemkul_same_2020,poleto_differences_2023}.
+This selectivity also explains the usual preference of G-quadruplexes for potassium, although their stability in silico is greatly affected by the precise ion parameterization, and explicit polarizability may be needed to fully understand the underlying mechanisms \cite{lemkul_same_2020,poleto_differences_2023}.
 When compared to the prevalent B-form DNA, RNA A-form duplexes display a higher affinity for ions and distinct binding patterns, notably a zipper-like closing of the major groove \cite{cruz-leon_rna_2022}.

-Despite binding sites being difficult to identify from X-ray or cryo-EM density maps, correct initial placement of monovalent ions is usually not a concern due to their fast dynamics and short residence times (ps--ns) \cite{cruz-leon_hofmeister_2020} when compared to modern simulation time scales and RNA conformational changes.
+Initial placement of monovalent ions is usually not a concern due to their fast dynamics and short residence times (ps--ns) \cite{cruz-leon_hofmeister_2020} when compared to modern simulation time scales and RNA conformational changes.
 Extensive MD showed a moderate effect of cationic species and concentration on the compactness of A-form RNA duplexes, the critical aspect remaining the RNA force field itself \cite{kuhrova_sensitivity_2023}.

 Ionic conditions are also expected to affect RNA interaction with other molecules.
 For instance, a recent work has demonstrated the key importance of monovalent ions in modulating the affinity of a poly-pyrimidine recognition protein domain \cite{rozza_monovalent_2023}.
 Notably, using excess \ce{NaCl}---better matching physiological conditions, instead of merely compensating the solute charge---impacted the binding affinity in a sequence-dependent manner.